mjs375/Portfolio/PY_OOP_Tutorial.md

 # Object-Oriented Programming (OOP)

 ### Programming Paradigms
 - **Object-Oriented:** *structuring of programs so that properties and behaviors are bundled into individual __objects__.
-Objects are the center of OOP, not just in representing data, but the overall structure of the program.*
+Objects are the center of OOP, not just in representing data, but the overall structure of the program.
+Most modern programming languages follow OOP principles.*
   - **Object:** *represents an entity with __properties__, e.g. a Person with a Name, Age, Address, and __behaviors__ (like walking, speaking); or an Email, with properties such as a Recipient List, Subject, Body, and behaviors like adding attachments and ending.*
 - **Procedural/Functional:** *structures a program like a recipe, i.e. a series of steps in the form of functions and code blocks, which flow sequentially to complete a task.*